-Some examples of how to cite and reference using three different reference styles are provided on page 10.
-The referencing guides provided by the library give more details and examples for how to cite a variety of sources and should be referred to when you complete an assessment.
+Examples of how to cite and reference using three different reference styles are provided in this guide.
+The library [referencing guides](#) give more comprehensive details and examples and should be referred to when you complete an assessment.

 If you look carefully at the examples provided you can see differences in the location of text, punctuation used, and use of such things as brackets and italics.
 You have to pay particular attention to these differences to ensure you fulfil the referencing style requirements for both the citations and reference list detailed in your assessment.
-Getting this correct can take some time so be sure to allow time for this in your assignment time management plan.
+Getting this correct can take some time so be sure to allow for this in your assignment time management plan.